 Jesus told his disciples, in regard to the exact time of his return to earth and the establishment of his kingdom, that "(the) day and hour no one knows - neither the angels in heaven, nor the Son - except the Father only . . ."
 (Matthew 24:36, HCSB).
 Jesus restated his answer, just before ascending into heaven, as to WHEN his kingdom would be set up (Acts 1:6-9).

-In spite of these direct statements from Jesus, there have been those throughout history who have dogmatically predicted the day of the rapture and/or the day of Jesus' return to earth.
+In spite of these direct statements from Jesus, there have been those throughout history who have dogmatically tried to predict the day of the rapture and/or the day of Jesus' return to earth.
 Religious leaders foolish enough to "set dates" have been embarrassed and discredited when their predicted date quietly comes and goes.

-A notable example of "setting dates" is William Miller, a Baptist preacher who predicted Christ would return sometime between March 21, 1843 and March 21, 1844.
+A notable example of "setting dates" is William Miller, a preacher in the Baptist church who predicted Jesus would come back to earth sometime within a year of March 21, 1843.
 When March 21, 1844 came and went without incident, Miller adopted the new date of April 18, 1844 for Christ's return.
 When THAT date failed, one of Miler's associates recalculated the date of the Second Coming to be October 22, 1844.
 What is labeled "The Great Disappointment" occurred on that October day when Jesus didn't arrive as scheduled.
 Some soon abandoned faith in God entirely because of the false prophetic predictions.
 Still others continued their faith and became the foundation of the Adventist movement.